cilevanmarken/BayesDiff/README.md

 ### How do diffusion models work?

 Diffusion models are a family of probabilistic generative models that progressively destruct data by injecting noise (forward process), then learn to reverse this process for sample generation (Yang et al., 2023).
-This forward process uses datapoints namely $x_0 \sim q(x), sampled from a real data distribution.
+This forward process uses datapoints $x_0 \sim q(x)$, sampled from a real data distribution in which a small ammount of Gaussian noise is added in $T$ steps.
+This results in a sequence of noisy samples $x_1,...x_T$.

 <table align="center">